animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 {x-data-store-javadoc}/org/apache/geode/cache/CacheLoader.html\[`CacheLoader`\]
 and
 {x-data-store-javadoc}/org/apache/geode/cache/CacheWriter.html\[`CacheWriter`\]
-in the {data-store-name} documentation for more details.
+in the GemFire documentation for more details.

 </div>